Midway Evalutation

 • Super important to align

-• THANK YOU for your important contribution
+• THANK YOU for this important contribution!

 Highlights: What’s Working Well in the Course